L'Amour ouf by Gilles Lellouche, with François Civil & Adèle Exarchopoulos : Our opinion

 Synopsis: The 80s, northern France.

 Jackie and Clotaire grow up between the high school benches and the harbor docks.
 She studies, he hangs out.
 Then their destinies cross and they fall madly in love.
-Life tries to keep them apart, but nothing can, these two are like the two ventricles of the same heart...
+Life tries to keep them apart, but they're like two ventricles of the same heart...

 Selected in official competition at last year's Cannes Film Festival,Gilles Lellouche's L'Amour Ouf is due to hit French cinemas on October 16, 2024.
 The story takes place in northern France in the 1980s.
 Jackie (Mallory Wanecque) and Clotaire (Malik Frikah) grow up between the high school benches and the harbor docks.
 She studies, he hangs out.
 Then their destinies cross and they fall madly in love.
 Life tries to keep them apart, but they're like two ventricles of the same heart.